Orcomp/Boxstarter/VisualStudio_Rider_VSCode_Setup.md

 - Copy NuGet.Config file from %appdata%\NuGet
 - When restoring packages for the first time disable the NuGet source and use MyGet.
 Once all the Orc.* libraries have been restored then enable NuGet source and re-build solution.
+- Also need to make sure feedz.io has a token (https://feedz.io/docs/downloading/nuget.exe).
+Generally VS will ask for the credentials automatically.

 ### Extensions